mbmcmullen27/cpython-internals/README.md

   ```

 - (200) Python longs aren't equivalent to C's `long` type.
 They're a _list_ of digits \[...\] This memory structure is how Python can deal with huge numbers without having to worry about 32- or 64- bit integer constraints

+- (203) CPython also allows you to override the allocation implementation \[...\] If your system environment requires bespoke memory checks or algorithms for memory allocation. `PyMemAllocatorEx` is a `typedef struct` with members for all the methods you would need to implement to override the allocator